Billy M. Anderson, PhD, LADC, LICSW, LPCC

 Licensed Alcohol Drug Counselor; LADC

-2002: Pursuing a Doctorate of Philosophy (PhD), General Psychology with an emphasis in Family
+2013: Doctorate of Philosophy, PhD, General Psychology with an emphasis in Family Psychology;

 2001: Master of Arts in Clinical Psychology; Minnesota Professional School of Psychology;